-If you’re visiting Lime Kiln Point for the marine life you won’t be disappointed.
+If you’re visiting Lime Kiln Point for viewing marine life you won’t be disappointed.
 The surrounding waters are home to the Southern Resident Killer Whales.
 They are a group of about 75 killer whales, or orcas, that live for most of the year in this part of the Salish Sea.
 Aside from orcas, sea lions, seals, porpoises, and minke whales frequent these waters.
-On our visit there were numerous sea lions playing close to shore.
-But don’t expect close up personal views of orcas, they swim farther off shore.
+On our visit, there were numerous sea lions playing close to the shore.
+But don’t expect close-up personal views of orcas, they swim farther offshore.
 Bring your binoculars or spotting scope for good views, predictably we forgot ours.
-The photo above is from several years ago on a whale watching tour.
+The photo above is from several years ago on a whale-watching tour.

 It should be noted here that the Southern Resident Killer Whales are considered an endangered species.
 Their population has dropped from 85 to 75 individuals in recent years.
 This is mainly due to a drastic reduction of their prime food source, coho salmon.
 Their situation is compounded by numerous other factors, including increased stress due to noise levels from pleasure boats and freighter traffic.
 To learn more please check out the Center for Whale Research.

 The park was our main destination for photos, but since we arrived early we had all day to explore the entire island for more subject matter.
 Another lighthouse at Cattle Point at the southern tip of the island was on my shoot list.
 However, the lighting conditions there we not very good so I’ll need to return in the future to photograph it.